-Now that you have an animated setting for a story, you’ll add two characters and sequence dialogue between them.
+Now that you have an animated setting for your story, you'll add two characters and sequence dialogue between them.

-To start though, select a boat for your story.
+To start, select a boat for your story.

 There are four costumes here that you can choose from.

 Click one to select it.

 Next, choose two characters to put on this boat.

 Click Choose Sprite from Library and select your first character.